ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Wagepath/2nd Level/Ranged Focus.md

 - **Components**:
 	- .
 - **Duration**:
-	- .
+	- Concentration, up to 5 turns.
 - **Effects**:
-	- .
+	- If you end your turn without having made at least 1 ranged attack during that turn, this psycast ends.
 - **Upcasting**:
-	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+	- You cannot upcast this psycast.